moogacs/docs.buf.build/docs/ci-cd/github-actions.md

       - uses: bufbuild/buf-setup-action@v0.6.0
 ```

-This will ensure `buf` is installed with the latest release version and is available for all subsequent steps
+This ensures that `buf` is installed with the latest release version and is available for all subsequent steps
 within the current job.

 If you'd like to pin the `buf` CLI to a specific version, update your setup step to include a version like so: